 Are there any other benefits to the Class D amplifier?

 Absolutely, since most of your music is already in digital format (e.g. CDs and downloaded music), if you connect your music source to a digital input on our amplifier (Coax, Optical or USB) your music will remain in the digital domain from your music source, through our digital signal processor (DSP), and on through the Class D amplifier final drivers after which it is converted to analog for the speaker drivers.
 The result is an audio path that has a minimum of conversions between the analog and digital domains, which is a good thing as each conversion can introduce unwanted distortion.
 Also the Class D amplifier is very immune to many of the sources of noise and distortion that can be found in other types of amplifiers.
 That’s not to say that a Class D amplifier is totally immune from distortion and noise.
 As with any design there are tradeoffs and with Class D amplifiers we need to be careful about other types of noise and distortion that can creep into the system.
 However, we believe that the Class D amplifier advantages far outweigh the disadvantages and have chosen to use the Class D amplifier in the Transparent Series speaker designs.

 Isn’t Vanatoo all about sound quality?

 Yes, we are!
-The recent improvement in the sound quality of Class D amplifiers was one of the key technologies that enabled the design of the Transparent One system.
+The recent improvement in the sound quality of Class D amplifiers was one of the key technologies that enabled the design of the Transparent Series systems.
 But as with other types of amplifiers, not all Class D amplifiers are created equal.
-The Transparent One amplifier is based on an amplifier “chipset” from D2Audio, which was chosen after a lot of careful listening.
+The Transparent Series amplifiers are based on an amplifier “chipset” from D2Audio, which was chosen after a lot of careful listening.
 There are other amplifiers with equally impressive specifications that cost less, but to our ears the D2Audio sounds better.
 And that’s what we’re all about!